fazi4888/dog/README.md

 ### Something For Fun

-`HomeAnimation` added a jumping frog on the start and selection screen.
+`HomeAnimation` adds a jumping frog on the start and selection screen.

 ### WorldLoader & PreloadedActor